palform/palform/packages/blog-docs/docs/keys/technical.md

 - Each user has their own encryption key(s).
 So a given form needs to ensure that all its responses can be decrypted using _all_ the encryption keys of _all_ the users in its team.
 - An "encryption key" is actually an **OpenPGP certificate with at least an encryption subkey**.
 Technically, this can use any algorithm and key size.
 Palform-generated keys have a secure, performant default, but imported keys may be different.
 - When a response is made, the client asks the server for a list of keys.
 The server responds with the public component of all the current (non-expired) keys of all the users in the form's team.
 These are anonymised.
+  - Palform uses a [key integrity system](/keys/integrity) to check the server-provided keys against a set of pre-defined expected fingerprints.
 - The client encrypts the response data such that _any_ of these keys can decrypt it (by adding a message packet for each key).
 The encrypted response is a standard OpenPGP message, which is sent to the server ascii-armored.
 - The server stores the encrypted messages and serves them to admin users as needed.
 They can then decrypt them into the raw responses using the private key component (stored locally in the browser).